Situation surrounding Northern Ireland Protocol now very serious – Johnson

 “The Taoiseach stressed to the Prime Minister that the way forward should be through continued engagement with a view to arriving at agreed EU-UK solutions that address the practical issues arising around implementation of the protocol.”

+“The EU remains open to such discussions.
+Only joint solutions will work.
+Unilateral action by the UK would only make our work on possible solutions more difficult.

+“The protocol, as a cornerstone of the Withdrawal Agreement, is an international agreement.
+Its renegotiation is not an option.
+The European Union is united in this position.”

-The men also discussed the need to restore powersharing in Northern Ireland following the Assembly elections.
+The Prime Minister and the Taoiseach also discussed the need to restore powersharing in Northern Ireland following the Assembly elections.

-The spokesman said both leaders agreed on the importance of “having a strong functioning executive in place to deliver for the people of Northern Ireland”.
+The Irish Government spokesman said both leaders agreed on the importance of “having a strong functioning executive in place to deliver for the people of Northern Ireland”.

 He added: “The Taoiseach emphasised the importance of the two governments working together in support of the full operation of the institutions of the Good Friday Agreement.”